golden05/md-study/chapt1.md

 ### Escaping Characters

-to eascape a character put a backslash in front of it like this: \#
+to escape a character put a backslash in front of it like this: \#